N-Channel vs P-Channel. Choosing a MOSFET for Arduino.

-Of the two types, the more common Enhancement-Type is not conducting electricity, when Vgs (voltage between Gate and Source) is zero - "Normally OFF."
-Depletion-Type is logical inversions of that, and is conducting when Vgs is zero - "Normally ON."
+The more common Enhancement-Type is not conducting electricity when Vgs (voltage between Gate and Source) is zero - "Normally OFF."
+Depletion-Type is logical inversions of that and is conducting when Vgs is zero - "Normally ON."

 For example, an Enhancement-Type N-Channel MOSFET with a pull-down resistor will be OFF while your Arduino pin is not initialized as output (the first few seconds on startup).
 But a Depletion-Type will be ON in the same conditions.

-When deciding between those two types, you have to think of what do you want to happen while your controller board is not actively driving the MOSFET Gate (Enhancement-Type → OFF, Depletion-Type → ON).
+When deciding between those two types, you have to think of what you want to happen while your controller board is not actively driving the MOSFET Gate (Enhancement-Type → OFF, Depletion-Type → ON).
 If you don't know, then pick the Enhancement-Type.
 It's easy to put a 10k resistor between the Gate and the Source, which makes it OFF by default.

 In the rest of the article, all the examples are about Enhancement-Type MOSFETs.
 Everything also applies to the Depletion-Type, just the ON/OFF status would be inverted.